 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Bryant is worth considering.

-Bryant is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bryant doesn't have a public transportation system that people use for their commute.

 The per capita income in Bryant in 2022 was $18,674, which is low income relative to Indiana and the nation.
 This equates to an annual income of $74,696 for a family of four.
 However, Bryant contains both very wealthy and poor people as well.